Reset filters

 Author(s): Xiao Y; Gilmore G; Kai J; Lau JC; Peters T; Khan AR;

 Population-averaged brain atlases, that are represented in a standard space with anatomical labels, are instrumental tools in neurosurgical planning and the study of neurodegenerative conditions.
-Traditional brain atlases are primarily derived from anatomic ...
+Traditional brain atlases are primarily derived from anatomical scans and contain limited information regarding the axonal organization of the white matter.
+With ...

 Article GUID: 37663773